The academic community is an international one, and UBC welcomes new faculty members from around the world.

-The following are the LMIA exemptions that apply to faculty members:
+The following are the typical LMIA exemptions that apply to faculty members:

-- Free Trade Agreement (FTA) Exemption: US and Mexican citizens who meet the definition of Business Professionals fall under the North American Free Trade Agreement (NAFTA), and Chilean citizens fall under the Chilean Free Trade Agreement.
-Departments submit the appropriate documents from the Documentation Required list to Faculty Relations who will confirm eligibility and pre-approval from IRCC.
+- Free Trade Agreement (FTA) exemption: U.S. and Mexican citizens who meet the definition of Business Professionals fall under the new Canada-United States-Mexico agreement, and Chilean citizens fall under the Chilean Free Trade Agreement.
+Departments submit the appropriate documents from the documentation required list (below) to UBC's faculty relations department, which will confirm eligibility and pre-approval from IRCC.

-- Award Recipient Exemption: Foreign academics who are the direct recipient of an award that is strictly based on academic excellence may apply for a work permit under an LMIA exemption.
-Departments submit the appropriate documents from the Documentation Required list to Faculty Relations who will confirm eligibility and pre-approval from IRCC.
+- Award recipient exemption: Foreign academics who are the direct recipient of an award that's strictly based on academic excellence may apply for a work permit under an LMIA exemption.
+Departments submit the appropriate documents from the documentation required list (below) to UBC's faculty relations department, which will confirm eligibility and pre-approval from IRCC.

-- Visiting Professor Exemption: Visiting foreign academics with a current faculty appointment at their home institution fall under this exemption.
-This is regardless of citizenship and is limited to 2 years under IRCC rules.
-Department Administrators are responsible for preparing the necessary documents for submission to IRCC (see invitation page for further information).
+- Visiting professor exemption: Visiting foreign academics with a current faculty appointment at their home institution fall under this exemption.
+This is regardless of citizenship and is limited to two years under IRCC rules.
+Department administrators are responsible for preparing the necessary documents for submission to IRCC.

-- Postdoctoral Fellow Exemption: Recent PhDs who have accepted a Postdoctoral position at UBC fall under this exemption.
+- Postdoctoral Fellow exemption: Recent PhDs who have accepted a postdoctoral position at UBC fall under this exemption.
 This is regardless of citizenship.
-Department Administrators are responsible for preparing the necessary documents for submission to IRCC (see invitation page for further information).
+Department administrators are responsible for preparing the necessary documents for submission to IRCC.

-The following table outlines the supporting documentation required by Faculty Relations for all foreign academic appointments where Faculty Relations will be obtaining a Labour Market Impact Assessment or an Exemption:
+Supporting documentation required for all foreign academic appointments where Faculty Relations will be obtaining a Labour Market Impact Assessment or an exemption: